wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getblockchaininfo.md

 ---
-title: bsv:getblockchaininfo \[POST\]
+title: bsv:getblockchaininfo - Bitcoin SV
-description: Returns an object containing various state info regarding blockchainprocessing.
+description: Example code for the bsv:getblockchaininfo json-rpc method. Сomplete guide on how to use bsv:getblockchaininfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters